-Hotline volunteers - applications closed until January 2022.
+Hotline volunteers - currently creating a waiting list for hotline volunteers.
 Hotline volunteers speak to members of the public who send in online forms regarding orphaned or injured wildlife.
 In the case of baby wildlife, BWR's main goal is to always try to help the finder reunite the baby with its mama!
 If this isn't possible, arrangements are made to get the animal to a BWR rehabber.
 As you can imagine, this is one of the MOST IMPORTANT BWR volunteer positions!
 All training is provided, and you will have a more experienced BWR volunteer at your disposal at all times with questions.
 This is a great way to help wildlife in need if you are unable to take them into your home!

 Fundraising and Public Relations volunteers - We currently have no volunteers helping with fundraising and public relations, and this is badly needed!
 If you have experience in either of these areas, we need you!